honzaal/OpenFOAM/README.md

 # VIV_cylinder_v2

 The same case but different settings, much quicker results.
 Steady-state simulation (simpleFoam) is done first to skip the long period of vortex formation, followed by field mapping to other case for transient solver (pimpleDyMFoam).
-This way the show starts quickly (good for testing) but for real results I'd only do the unsteady part with transient BC (the initial 'kick' from steady solution is a bit unphysical).
+This way the show starts quickly (good for testing) but for real results I'd only do the unsteady part with transient BCs (at least some ramp functions - the initial 'kick' from steady solution is a bit unphysical).
 Turbulent KE and dissipation rate lowered on inlet.